 Just be aware that if possums are the problem, they need to be removed and rehoused because it is illegal to poison them.

-Of course before purchasing any property you should get a full building and pest inspection done.
+Of course, before purchasing any property you should get a full building and pest inspection done.
 If you’re planning on renovating the home after you purchase, then it also pays to have your architect look over the property to ensure that your desired renovation is viable.
-If you would like some assistance with this, or any other topic relating to pests please feel free to contact Dion Seminara at dion seminara architecture.
+If you would like some assistance with your proposed property purchase, or any other topic relating to renovations please feel free to contact Dion Seminara at dion seminara architecture.